mawiesne/DE-Lemma/README.md

 | DE-Lemma_Tue-BuReg-2022-maxent.bin | 3.9M | [Yes](https://download.it.hs-heilbronn.de/de-lemma/DE-Lemma_Tue-BuReg-2022-maxent.bin) |
 | DE-Lemma_Tue-Wiki-2022-maxent.bin | 131M | [Yes](https://download.it.hs-heilbronn.de/de-lemma/DE-Lemma_Tue-Wiki-2022-maxent.bin)  |

 as reported in the paper.

+> [!NOTE]
-All trained models were evaluated for lemma prediction performance, see **Table 3** in the paper.
+> All trained models were evaluated for lemma prediction performance, see **Table 3** in the paper.

-If you clone this repository, only the _DE-Lemma_UD-gsd-2022-maxent.bin_ model will be included in the `models` directory of this Git repository.
-For reasons of limited storage, you'll have to download all other [model files](https://download.it.hs-heilbronn.de/de-lemma/)  separately.
-Once retrieved, place those model files in the `models` directory to start experimenting with it.

 ## How to cite?
 If you use **DE-Lemma** models or the lemmatizer code in scientific work, please cite the